 In 1912, the name of the Office of the Territorial Auditor changed to Office of the State Auditor (Article 5 of the State Constitution).
 The auditor operated as “the general accountant of the State, a keeper of all public account books, vouchers, documents and all papers relating to the accounts and contracts of the State and its revenue, debt and fiscal affairs.”
 (Annual Report, 1912, AUD 1.1, http://azmemory.azlibrary.gov/digital/collection/statepubs/id/5870/rec/1)

-The Bank Comptroller also worked out of the Office of the State Auditor and until 1922, the same individual often occupied both positions.
+Under Title IV of the 1913 Civil Code, the Bank Comptroller also worked out of the Office of the State Auditor and until 1922, the same individual often occupied both positions.
 The Bank Comptroller licensed building and loan societies and associations, savings banks, and bank and banking companies.
-In 1922, the duties of the Bank Comptroller were transferred to the newly established State Banking Department.
+In 1922, by Laws 1922, Chapter 31, the duties of the Bank Comptroller were transferred to the newly established State Banking Department.

 Laws 1968, Chapter 89 transferred powers and duties of the State Auditor relating to audit and general accounting to the Commissioner of Finance; repealed A.R.S.
 Title 41, Chapter 1 Article 3, relating to the State Auditor; and amended Title 35, Chapter 1, by adding Article 2.3 related to accounting for state funds.
 The measure included an effective date of January 2, 1969 with a conditional enactment that required voter approval in order to abolish the office of the State Auditor.
 The voters abolished the office of State Auditor by Referendum in 1968, and the elimination of the office became effective on December 4, 1968.The statutes governing the State Banking Department were amended multiple times in the 1970s, 1980s, and 1990s.